Cross-Industry Benefits of Robotic Process Automation (RPA)

 To recap, robotic process automation (RPA) stands for the new technology, governed by business logic and structured input, to configure a “robot” that can mimic human actions during interactions with digital systems.
 In short, it’s an automated way of executing different business processes.

 A simple RPA example would be scraping data from websites.
 For instance, software can be programmed to collect specific news based on keywords for curation or collect Voice of Customer on social media.
 Yet new gen robotic process automation tools now enable businesses to capture, interact and manipulate with data at an advanced scale – previously non-achievable due to tech constraints.
 Thanks to rapid advances in machine learning and deep learning, more complex RPA scenarios can be executed.
-For instance, RPA tools can now perform tasks that constitute more than in a given sequence.
+For instance, RPA tools can now perform tasks that constitute more than 600 actions in a given sequence.

 How RPA is Different from Other Enterprise Automation Tools?

 Unlike traditional automation technology, robotic process automation software is non-intrusive in nature and can be introduced without major changes to the existing infrastructure.

 It aims at streamlining the common processes without altering, replacing or adding additional maintenance requirements to existing applications.
 The developed software bots are infused with capabilities similar to the regular users, meaning that no additional system testing is required, plus the costs of introducing RPA are often less steep when compared to traditional business process automation solutions.